 This is similar to language he used when he started THINK Televisual Network in Los Angeles.
 In a 2012 press release, the television company called itself “a radical reinvention of the way news and information is produced.”
 It lasted just a few years before it shut down.

 Bill Carey of Tampa, Florida, also worked with Saslow at THINK and is now Saslow’s primary business consultant for Rosebud Media.
 Carey also works as a recruiter for Freedom Equity Group, a pyramid-style life insurance sales company where people make money largely by recruiting other people to sell insurance.

 Loss of Localism

 Changes at the Mail Tribune and Ashland Tidings, as well as the outside corporate money from Sinclair, have some local media watchers concerned.
-Ashland city councilor Julie Akins — who has written articles for both papers and is a former news director for KOBI — says she’s worried about most of the Rogue Valley’s news content coming from a single company.
+Ashland city councilor Julie Akins — who has written articles for both papers and is a former news director for KOBI — says she’s worried about losing the focus on local news.

 Rosebud Media laid off Bert Etling as the Tidings editor earlier this year.
 Etling says Rosebud Media’s emphasis on video has caused reporters to produce fewer articles.

 “Video is a great tool, but it comes with a cost,” Etling says.
 “It’s time intensive.”

 “Pivoting to video” was a popular catchphrase among news outlets a few years ago as they laid off swaths of reporters and replaced them with video editors.
 But it turned out they based their viewer data on faulty metrics from Facebook.
 Still, some news outlets continue to emphasize video over the written word.